Why talking about mental health at work matters (and how to do it)

 Studies show that $4 is returned to the economy for every $1 spent on mental health.
 So invest in your team with wellbeing activities during working hours.

-Bring in an expert for a conference day or give staff access to an online or app-based mental wellbeing programme like Foundations.
+Bring in an expert for a conference day or give staff access to an online or app-based mental wellbeing program like Foundations.

 4. Start a gratitude practice.